mtkennerly/ludusavi-manifest/CONTRIBUTING.md

 > to finish before sending a new request, should result in a safe request rate.

-I am not sure about guidelines for the Steam API, but the cache file should mean that we only ever need to reach out to Steam once per game.
+I am not sure about guidelines for the Steam API, but the cache file should mean that we are not making excessive requests.